jomilojuking/jomilojuking.github.io/week4.md

 title: Week 4
 author: Jomiloju King
 ---
-During the fourth week, I made good progress with my Sports Brief AI project.
+During the fourth week of my Sports Brief AI project, I made good progress.
-This week, I started by organizing college basketball player stats into a clear format called a DataFrame.
-This helped me handle the data easily.
-Then, I combined stats from different teams into one place so I could analyze them together.
+First, I organized college basketball player stats into a clear format called a DataFrame.
+This made it easier to work with the data.
+Then, I combined stats from different teams so I could look at them together.

-An achievement was using a transformer based tool called T5 to summarize stats.
+I used a text model called T5 to make short summaries for each team and player based on their combined stats.
+It helped summarize the data quickly.

-It made short summaries for each team and player based on their combined stats.
+I did face some challenges, like managing different versions of data and dealing with missing data.
+But with help from my mentor and team, I found ways to handle these issues.

-I came across a few challenges this week as well such as keeping different versions of data and handling missing data but I was able to work with my mentor and team members to solve the issues.
+Next, I plan to improve my project by exploring predictive analytics and digging deeper into how different stats relate to each other.
+This should give better insights into how basketball teams and players perform.

 [Back](./)